FertigLab/CoGAPSGuide/proceduretwo.md

 Gene_25 15.624031 7.858362675 2.9668522
 ```

-If both matrices--sampleFactors and featureLoadings--have reasonable values like this, we have confidence that CoGAPS is working as expected.
+If both matrices--sampleFactors and featureLoadings--have reasonable values like this, we have confidence that **CoGAPS is working as expected**.
 We now continue with single-cell analysis.

 ## Running CoGAPS on Single Cell Data

 <strong>Timing: 5 min - 2 days (depending on whether user runs NMF or uses precomputed result)</strong>

 6 .
-We will now read in the single cell dataset, which we will demonstrate with the provided input file in the repository.
+We will now **read in** the single cell dataset, which we will demonstrate with the provided input file in the repository.

 ```yml
 pdac_data <- readRDS("inputdata.rds")